-An HDL example design built around the core is provided through the CORE Generator tool and allows for a demonstration of core functionality using either a simulation package or in hardware if placed on a suitable board.
+An HDL example design built around the core is provided through the CORE Generator and Vivado tools that allows for a demonstration of core functionality using either a simulation package or in hardware if placed on a suitable board.

 Example designs are provided depending upon the core customization options that have been selected.
-See Example Design in Chapter 6.
+See Example Design in Chapter 11.